okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 **Learning outcomes**

-* Customize the Okta subdomain (Okta-managed or using your own TLS certificate).
+* Customize the Okta subdomain (using an Okta-managed certificate or using your own TLS certificate).
 * Configure a custom email address.

 **What you need**